sphinx-doc/sphinx/doc/templating.rst

 .. data:: toctree

    A callable yielding the global TOC tree containing the current page, rendered as HTML bullet lists.
-If the optional keyword argument ``collapse`` is true, all TOC entries that are not ancestors of the current page are collapsed.
+If the optional keyword argument ``collapse`` is true (the default), all TOC entries that are not ancestors of the current page are collapsed.